 |–||Return ground for sensor or voltage divider|

 Many sensors not mentioned above could be connected to the Engine speed input.
 Input circuit analyzes voltage between S+ and S- terminals.
-Speed signal is triggered when S+ potential drops below S- potential.
+The speed signal is triggered when S+ potential drops below S- potential.
 Circuit rearm voltage is set to 30% of S+/S- peak voltage.
-When the rearm voltage is crossed, the circuit gets armed to generate next speed signal.
+When the rearm voltage is crossed, the circuit gets armed to generate the next speed signal.